View all technologies

 Anonymity

 While no central authority records cryptocurrency transactions, the public nature of the transactions does not prevent governments from recording them.
-Identity that can be associated with records on a blockchain is particularly a problem under totalitarian surveillance regimes.
+An identity that can be associated with records on a blockchain is particularly a problem under totalitarian surveillance regimes.
 The central internet regulator in China, for example, proposed regulations that would require local blockchain companies to register users with their real names and national identification card numbers.
 In order to trade or exchange a cryptocurrency into an established fiat currency, a new digital currency would need to incorporate Know Your Customer (KYC), Anti-Money Laundering (AML), and Combating the Financing of Terrorism (CFT) regulations into its process for signing up new users and validating their identities.
 These processes pose a high barrier to undocumented migrants and anyone else not holding a valid government ID.

 As described in the case study below, the partially anarchical environment of cryptocurrencies can also foster criminal activity.

 Case Study: The Dark Side of the Anonymous User Bitcoin and other cryptocurrencies are praised for supporting financial transactions that do not reveal a user’s identity.
 But this has made them popular on “dark web” sites like Silk Road, where cryptocurrency can be exchanged for illegal goods and services like drugs, weapons, or sex work.
-Silk Road was eventually taken down by the U.S. Federal Bureau of investigation, when its founder, Ross Ulbricht, used the same name to advertise the site and seek employees in another forum, linking to a Gmail address.
+The Silk Road was eventually taken down by the U.S. Federal Bureau of Investigation, when its founder, Ross Ulbricht, used the same name to advertise the site and seek employees in another forum, linking to a Gmail address.
 Google provided the contents of that address to the authorities when subpoenaed.

 Lack of Governance